Contact Louise Sargent

-If you have any questions, feedback, or just need someone to talk to, please do not hesitate to contact me.
-Please complete the Contact Form below and I will respond to your message as soon as possible.
+If you have a health related query, or you would like to discuss my Photography, please do not hesitate to get in touch.
+Simply complete the Contact Form below and I will respond to your message as soon as possible.
 For security reasons, this form does not support file attachments; please first outline the nature of your submission.
 All the information you provide will be treated in the strictest confidence.

 Emotional Distress: Information & Support